cylc/cylc-admin/docs/howto/create-a-release.md

 ## Create a release on Github

-- On Github navigate to the repository for which you are creating a release for and click on the relases tab.
+- On Github navigate to the repository for which you are creating a release for and click on the releases tab.
 You should see your tag at the top.
 - [Optional] You may wish to open the edit page of a previous release in a new tab so that you can copy and paste its data.
 - Click "Draft a new release" button.